• Skip to primary navigation

 Durky sauce can be frozen for up to 4 months.
 To use, defrost it in the refrigerator and then reheat it in a saucepan on the stove.

-Pin for later
+Save for later

-If you would like to try these crispy air-fryer chicken wings why not pin the recipe to one of your Pinterest boards so that you can find it easily.
+If you would like to try these crispy air-fryer chicken wings why not pin the recipe to one of your Pinterest boards so that you can find it easily?
 Just click on the image below.

-Alternatively, you can save it to your Grow Me account by clicking on the floating heart on the right-hand side of the screen.
+Alternatively, you can save the recipe by clicking on the floating heart icon on the right-hand side of the screen.

-Other recipes
+Related recipes

 If you enjoyed these crispy air-fryer chicken wings, you may also like to try some of my other chicken recipes:

-• Crispy chicken wings with barbeque sauce
+Crispy chicken wings with barbeque sauce

 A piate of crispy air-fryer crispy chicken wings on a table with carrot and celery sticks.